Appliance Selection for Off-Grid Homes

 Cozy brand propane direct-vent (through the wall) heaters in the non-electric appliance section of this website save fuel because each room can have its own heater and wall thermostat.
 No circulation blowers are needed so they work with no electric power.
 This is the easiest and lowest cost heating installation.

 Wood or gas furnaces located on bottom floor or basement in a multistory home allow heated air to rise by convection from lower to higher floors without powered fans or ducted blowers.
 Larger ducts for natural convection circulation can work with no power blower needed, or a very low power quiet DC fan from our DC appliance section to boost output.
-Our no power Caframo Ecofan or low power fans can also increase efficiency of gas heaters or wood stoves by moving air over the surface.
 Some home designs add a space along side a masonry chimney as a hot air duct to the upper floors, and perhaps also run water pipes through it.
 Each stairway should have a door to control rise of heated air.

 Floor heating by hot water circulation requires power to circulate water.
 Use of 1/2 inch or larger floor pipes allows a lower power pump.
 Use separate DC circulating pumps found in the Pump section of the website and control each by a thermostat for its zone, rather than zone valves.
 We have seen problems using special boiler systems & zone valves.
 We have seen success using tank gas hot water heaters or the wood fired boilers that heat water directly in the storage tank.
 You can also warm water beds and compost toilets by circulating hot water from the tank through coiled pipes under them and back again.
 Remember floor circulation heating puts added demands on your power supply at the season when you have the least power.
 See Home Power Magazine issue 79 page 36 for more details.